Z7Lab/claude-code-sandbox/GUIDE.md

 ### Updating Claude Code

 The script automatically checks for updates from Anthropic's official npm registry on startup and prompts you to rebuild if needed.
 This ensures you always have access to the latest official Claude Code release.

+**Optional Backup Protection:** Before any update, you'll be prompted to backup your cache directory (authentication, conversation history, personal agents) to a timestamped folder.
+While your data is excluded from Docker builds via `.dockerignore` and should be safe, backups provide extra protection.

 For manual control:

 **Check for updates:**